Lesson video

 And I of course use the discipline of drawing here.

-Should an artist use different disciplines within the same artwork?
+Should artist use different disciplines within the same artwork?
 I'm not sure.

-This pupil says, "Hmm, I'm not sure, as it could look a bit messy and confusing."
-And this pupil says, "I'm not sure either.
+These people says, "hmm, I'm not sure, as it could look a bit messy and confusing."
+And these people says, "I'm not sure either.

-Does it depend what disciplines are being used?"
+Does it depends what disciplines are being used?"
 Is there a rule around that?
 What do you think?
 Well, many artists successfully combine different disciplines into a single artwork.

-For example, the Pop artist Marjorie Strider combined painting and sculpture in her 1973 work "Soda Box."
-Many artists can also successfully work across disciplines for different artworks, and we touched upon this before, such as Roy Lichtenstein and Andy Warhol who worked across many, many different disciplines throughout their careers.
+Many artists can also successfully work across disciplines for different artworks, and we touched upon this before, such as Roy Lichtenstein and Andy Warhol, who worked across many, many different disciplines throughout their careers.

-When artists combine different disciplines into a single artwork or work across different disciplines, it is called multidisciplinary art.
+When artists combine different disciplines\ into a single artwork, or work across different disciplines, it's called multidisciplinary art.

 Multi means many, derives from the word many.